foundryvtt/world-anvil/README.md

 ### Contributors

-Thanks to the following individuals for their contributions to this module.
+Thanks to the following individuals for their valued contributions to this module.

 * Dimitris from World Anvil
+* Adrien Schiehle
 * Megastrukur